Outpatient Drug Treatment

 Group and individual substance abuse counseling is an integral part of rehabilitation.Â SAMHSA listsÂ various types of therapy to achieve long-term sobriety and may include the following: cognitive behavioral therapy, or CBT, contingency management, motivational enhancement therapy, group counseling, medication, case management services, lectures and educational programs and, most importantly, family support.
 Some specialized forms of treatment:

 - Partial Hospitalization Programs: This is suitable for individuals with severe medical conditions or psychological issues.
 Usually, people enrolled in these programs meet for 3-5 days each week for periods of four hours or more in a hospital or clinic but can go home at night.

 - Intensive Outpatient Programs: Patients receive intensive treatment for a minimum of nine hours a week and typically meet 3-5 days a week.
 The frequency of the sessions decreases as one progresses and achieves milestones in the rehab program.
 Such programs are suitable for individuals with severe issues, co-occurring or dual disorders, or those who have multiple relapses but do not require round-the-clock supervision.

-Outpatient drug rehab is gaining popularity due to a number of factors.
+Outpatient alcohol and drug rehab is gaining popularity due to its higher efficacy.
 The advent of new medications over the past few years that address withdrawal symptoms from drugs and alcohol more effectively has played a major role.
 The second most important factor, in our view, is that science has proven that addiction is a chronic disease as it causes changes in the brain.
+These changes take years to revert back to normal and patients cannot be quarantined in an inpatient setting for this long a period of time!
+They have to learn to live in their home environment through therapy.
 Other chronic diseases such as diabetes HIV or hypertension hardly ever call for inpatient treatment, let alone being carted off to far off locales.